maswang32/latentfouriertransform/README.md

 ### Annealing (for paper-quality checkpoints)

-The main paper's numbers (Appendix A.3) were produced with roughly 700k total training steps.
+The checkpoints used for the paper's reported numbers were produced with roughly 700k total training steps.
 We run this in **two stages** rather than a single long run:

 1. A 350k-step run using the default config above.
 2. A second 350k-step run initialized from stage 1's checkpoint, with the